grocy/docs/tutorials/food.md

 * [Inventory](#inventory)

 ## Goal
 Grocy lets you keep track of all your food.
-See what you have at home, what is about to expire, what is below minimum stock and need to be bought, manage shopping lists.
+See what you have at home, what is about to expire, what is below minimum stock and needs to be bought, manage shopping lists.

 ## Before you start
 You will need: